Business

 The Revenue and Traffic Numbers

-Transparency matters here, so let me share real numbers.
+Transparency matters, so here are real numbers.

 Traffic growth (organic sessions per month):